Spanish Fork FFA

 Click the arrows to see more pictures on some events

-Students use the ribbon testing method to determine the texture of soil.
+Students use the ribboning method to determine soil texture